pattonsgirl/CEG3120/Projects/Project5/README.md

 - CD Project Overview
   - (what are you doing, why, what tools)
-- How to generate a `tag` in `git` / GitHub
+- How to generate and push a `tag` in `git`
 - Behavior of GitHub workflow
+  - when does it do things
-  - what does it do and when
+  - what does it do
-- Link to Docker Hub repository (as additional proof)
+- Link to Docker Hub repository

 ### Resources